Codeception/codeception.github.com/_posts/2013-08-01-testing-wordpress-plugins-2.markdown

 ![Publish](/images/wordpress/wp2_publish.png)

 It looks like we are still on the **Edit Post** page we were before.
-And the post status is still `Pending Review`, it looks like `click('Publish')` didn't do what we expected.
-As we can see, the **Publish** text occur in a few other places on a page.
-Probably, we are just trying to click the wrong one?
+And the post status is still `Pending Review`.
+It looks like `click('Publish')` command didn't do what we expected.
+Take a look on screenshot, as you can see, word *Publish* occur several times on a page.
+We can assume that we were clicking wrong one.
 What should we do in this case?
-Yes, we should narrow the result to click only that blue button `Publish`.
-How will we specify that?
-That's right, with CSS.
+We can specify the exact that blue *Publish* button with CSS.

 Codeception can use CSS instead of names for clicking the elements.
-It would be much easier to find the `Publish` button not by its name, but by its CSS.
-The button have `id` attribute, thus, it can be found by `#publish` CSS selector.
-That what we probably would do if we were using jQuery.
+The button have `id=publish` attribute, thus, it can be found by `#publish` selector.
+That what we would probably do if we were using jQuery.

 {% highlight php %}
 <?php